-This also seemed to be the attitude of the OSCE Permanent Council and the incoming Austrian as well as subsequent OSCE Chairmanships.
-Years 2000-2001 saw a series of efforts to have the Assistance Group re-established in the application area and to bring about a resumption of its activities in terms of its mandate.
+This also seemed to be the attitude of the OSCE Permanent Council and the incoming Austrian as well as subsequent OSCE chairmanships.
+The years 2000 to 2001 saw a series of efforts to have the Assistance Group re-established in the application area and to bring about a resumption of its activities in terms of its mandate.
 Special attention was given to the question of redeploying the Assistance Group back to Chechnya.
-Suitable premises were found in the Znamenskoye location in northwestern Chechnya, an area which (unlike the remainder of the republic's territory) was assumed to be under firm federal control.
-However, in order to establish the conditions for a return of the Assistance Group to Chechnya, two basic prerequisites had to be fulfilled.
-First, the Russian authorities should guarantee security and sufficient protection of the Group and its members.
-Second, the status of the Assistance group must be clearly defined, especially as to immunity and security, in an agreement similar to those concluded with the governments of other countries where OSCE missions were deployed.
-The implementation of the re-establishment of the Assistance Group as an operational field mission did however, drag out, apparently due to the reluctance or perhaps inability of the Russian authorities to provide such security arrangements as were seen necessary.
-However, in a statement to the OSCE Permanent Council on 2 November 2000, the United States Representative to the OSCE "welcomed the news that the OSCE Secretariat and the Russian government were about to finalize an agreement on the security arrangements".
-In its statement, which also reflected a certain measure of disappointment and impatience with the Russian government's previous handling of the issue, the United States furthermore noted that:
+Suitable premises were found in the Znamenskoye location in north-western Chechnya, an area which (unlike the remainder of the republic's territory) was assumed to be under firm federal control.
+However, in order to establish the conditions for a return of the Assistance Group to Chechnya, two basic prerequisites had to be met.
+First, the Russian authorities had to guarantee the security and adequate protection of the Group and its members.
+Second, the status of the Assistance Group had to be clearly defined, especially as to immunity and security, in an agreement similar to those concluded with the governments of other countries where OSCE missions were deployed.
+The re-establishment of the Assistance Group as an operational field mission did, however, drag out, apparently owing to the reluctance (or perhaps inability) of the Russian authorities to provide such security arrangements as were deemed necessary.
+However, in a statement to the OSCE Permanent Council on 2 November 2000, the United States representative to the OSCE welcomed the news that the OSCE Secretariat and the Russian government were about to finalise an agreement on the security arrangements.
+In its statement, which also reflected a certain measure of disappointment and impatience with the Russian government's previous handling of the issue, the United States furthermore noted:

-"It is our expectation that once these arrangements are finalized, the way should be open for the prompt return of a continuous OSCE Assistance Group presence on the ground in Chechnya, operating under its 1995 mandate.
+It is our expectation that once these arrangements are finalized, the way should be open for the prompt return of a continuous OSCE Assistance Group presence on the ground in Chechnya, operating under its 1995 mandate.
 We welcome the Russian government's apparent willingness to make this goal a reality.